mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 Here below are listed all the properties that you can provide for each microservice item:

-- **itemId**: a unique item id that can be used to identify the item and all the services generated from it.
+- **`itemId`**: a unique item id that can be used to identify the item and all the services generated from it.
 Each service created using this item will have the identifier value in the **sourceComponentId** property.
-- **defaultEnvironmentVariables**: the environment variables that will overwrite the default environment variables applied by DevOps Console.
+- **`defaultEnvironmentVariables`**: the environment variables that will overwrite the default environment variables applied by DevOps Console.
   In particular, for each of them you need to provide:
-  - **name**: the variable name (generally, a key written in `UPPER_SNAKE_CASE`)
+  - **`name`**: the variable name (generally, a key written in `UPPER_SNAKE_CASE`)
-  - **value**: the variable default value
+  - **`value`**: the variable default value
-- **defaultConfigMaps**: the default ConfigMaps, if any, that will be mounted inside the container of the microservice.
+- **`defaultConfigMaps`**: the default ConfigMaps, if any, that will be mounted inside the container of the microservice.
   In particular, for each of them you need to provide:
-  - **name**: the name of the ConfigMap
+  - **`name`**: the name of the ConfigMap
-  - **mountPath**: the directory where the ConfigMap data will be added
+  - **`mountPath`**: the directory where the ConfigMap data will be added

   You can also provide:
-  - **files**: a list of files where the ConfigMap data will be stored.
+  - **`files`**: a list of files where the ConfigMap data will be stored.
 Each file should be an object with the following properties:
-    - **name**: the name of the file
+    - **`name`**: the name of the file
-    - **content**: the initial content of the file
+    - **`content`**: the initial content of the file
-  - **usePreserve**: a boolean the indicates whether the existing files and directories in the mountPath directory should be preserved or not.
+  - **`usePreserve`**: a boolean the indicates whether the existing files and directories in the mountPath directory should be preserved or not.
 If not set, it will be considered as false.
-- **defaultSecrets**: the default secrets, if any, to be mounted inside the container of the  microservice.
+- **`defaultSecrets`**: the default secrets, if any, to be mounted inside the container of the  microservice.
   In particular, for each of them you need to provide:
-  - **name**: the name of the secret file
+  - **`name`**: the name of the secret file
-- **defaultProbes**: the readiness and liveness paths of the service.
+- **`defaultProbes`**: the readiness and liveness paths of the service.
 By modifying the map of the probes, you can overwrite the default paths applied by DevOps Console.
-- **defaultLogParser**: one of the following log parser types:
+- **`defaultLogParser`**: one of the following log parser types:
   - `mia-plain`: collects logs but does not parse them
   - `mia-json`: parses JSON logs based on the documented format
   - `mia-nginx`: parses logs of Nginx that were created using templates and services of Mia-Platform (website and api-gateway)
-- **defaultAnnotations**: the service annotations, which can be used to provide additional information about your services for various purposes (such as configuration, monitoring, or automation).
+- **`defaultAnnotations`**: the service annotations, which can be used to provide additional information about your services for various purposes (such as configuration, monitoring, or automation).
 The annotations that starts with `mia-platform.eu` are reserved, you are not allowed to use them.
-- **defaultLabels**: the service labels, which can be used to categorize, group, and select your service.
+- **`defaultLabels`**: the service labels, which can be used to categorize, group, and select your service.
 The labels that starts with `mia-platform.eu` are reserved, you are not allowed to use them.
-- **defaultDocumentationPath**: the APIs documentation path.
+- **`defaultDocumentationPath`**: the APIs documentation path.
-- **defaultResources**: CPU and memory limitations of the service, which can be used to overwrite the default limitations imposed by DevOps Console for these parameters.
+- **`defaultResources`**: CPU and memory limitations of the service, which can be used to overwrite the default limitations imposed by DevOps Console for these parameters.
-- **visibility**: this property determines the visibility of the Marketplace item you are creating.
+- **`visibility`**: this property determines the visibility of the Marketplace item you are creating.
 If not set, the service will only be visible within the specified Company mentioned in the tenantId property.
-  - **allTenants**: a boolean that indicates whether your service should be visible to all other tenants, making it public if set to `true`.
+  - **`allTenants`**: a boolean that indicates whether your service should be visible to all other tenants, making it accessible if set to `true`.
-- **providerId**: the id of the provider that should be used to perform Git operations on your Marketplace item repository.
+- **`providerId`**: the id of the provider that should be used to perform Git operations on your Marketplace item repository.
 If left unset, your project Git provider will be used instead.

 :::caution
 Please note that in this configuration **`min`** corresponds to the **`request`** value while **`max`** corresponds to the **`limit`** value specified in the Kubernetes documentation.